Skip to main content

 • Retake with partial refund A customer brings in a product which does not warrant an entire refund, due to obvious wear and tear for example.
 Once again the product is selected in the corresponding order, but the price of the product can be altered.
 The product still has to be physically taken in.

 • Refund without retake This option is mostly used by customer service employees, as it can be used to issue a refund without taking in the product in question.
-It can be used to make up for a shoe's missing laces or even a bad customer experience for example.
-The Refund without retake can be done in Admin Suite in two ways.
+It can be used to make up for missing shoelaces or even a bad customer experience for example.

 Two flows for refunds without retake